The person behind

 The shift came not from finding the right solution, but from running out of energy to keep searching for one.
 The aesthetic aspect becomes secondary when your skin is painful to touch.
 I was too exhausted to fight.
 I accepted my skin as it was and started looking for ways to support my body instead.

 It took years of drugs to get nowhere.
-It took a few weeks of working with the foundation — my digestion, my nervous system, my emotional health, genuinely, patiently — for my skin to heal completely.
+It took a few months of working with the foundation — my digestion, my nervous system, my emotional health, genuinely, patiently — for my skin to heal completely.

 Studying ancient philosophies and the principles of traditional systems like Traditional Chinese Medicine expands that view into another dimension entirely — the human body in relationship with the whole of nature.
 Balance is not a fixed state.
 It is something the body is always negotiating, influenced by forces we are not always aware of.